 Meet Our Founder

 Genius Patch was founded by published children's author Ashlee Chesny.
 Chesny, who is affectionately known to all of her program participants as Mrs. Ashlee, is on a quest to change the way we approach education and childhood development.
 Mrs. Ashlee believes that each child is brilliant and possesses a bit of genius that we must help them find.
 Using her books, her gift of storytelling and her own presence, Mrs. Ashlee designs programming based on her books for children ages 2-12.
-In 2016, Mrs. Ashlee was recognized for her work in the community through Literacy Come to Life by both the B.A.L.L Foundation's 40 under 40 Award and Congresswoman Brenda Lawrence.
+In 2016, Mrs. Ashlee was recognized for her work in the community through Literacy Come to Life by both the B.A.L.L Foundation's Excellence Under 40 Award and Congresswoman Brenda Lawrence.

 Keep up with this passionate, game-changing literacy enthusiast and child advocate at ashleechesny.com.